 THE SHROOMS HAVE IT

 We’re often told to “eat the rainbow,” but don’t count out brown and beige produce like mushrooms.
 Mushrooms add a rich, hearty component to this sweet potato making it feel like a complete meal.
 Studies have shown the antioxidant levels of mushrooms have a great impact on overall well-being when consumed regularly.

 Increased antioxidant levels found in the bloodstream and decreased oxidative stress markers are two benefits of mushroom consumption.
 Regular mushroom consumers are also shown to have higher levels of ergothioneine—a sulfur-containing and antioxidant amino acid.
 Ergothioneine helps the liver detox, decreases the chance of developing cognitive disease like Alzheimer’s, and reduces premature aging of the skin.

 Sweet potatoes are often recommended because they are rich in fiber, vitamin A, K, calcium, magnesium, and iron.
 Thanks to the nutrient profile of sweet potatoes they help regulate blood sugar, fight free radical damage in the body, and improve immunity.
 Just one medium sweet potato will satisfy fifteen percent of your daily recommended fiber intake.
 Orange-fleshed sweet potatoes are high in beta-carotene, which promotes eye and skin health.

 FAT IS OUR FRIEND

 We’ve chosen avocado oil as the fat in these sweet potatoes.
 Good quality oils have been shown to increase longevity and improve heart health.
-Avocado oil is rich in monounsaturated fats, contains anti-inflammatory compounds, protects against heart disease, and has been linked to a reduced chance of developing certain types of cancers.
+Avocado oil is rich in monounsaturated fats, contains anti-inflammatory compounds, and can help protect against heart disease.

 TINY GREENS, BIG IMPACT